ncasaux/camel-plantuml/README.md

         .description("Route which transforms the message")
         .transform(simple("${body}${body}"));
 ```
-It will allow you generate this:
+It will allow you to generate these images:

 - with all endpoints:

 ![](images/example1.full.svg)

-- with only "internal" endpoints:
+- without the "internal" endpoints:

 ![](images/example1.light.svg)